Extend the life of your instruments

 Each AEI (American Eagle Instruments Inc.) instrument is subject to comprehensive quality controls during all phases of production, thus guaranteeing the high quality standard expected of AEI instruments.

-Since AEI's inception over 15 years ago, we have used only high grade surgical stainless steels which contain various percentages of carbon and chromium.
+Since AEI's inception over 20 years ago, we have used only high-grade surgical stainless steels, which contain various percentages of carbon and chromium.
 A specially designed hardening process gives AEI instruments a unique balance of flexibility and optimal durability.

-With the joint cooperation of various universities and major dental institutions world-wide, AEI is able to offer a range of instruments which include the most recent scientific innovations, and are then fabricated using state-of-the-art technology.
+With the joint cooperation of various universities and major dental institutions worldwide, AEI is able to offer a range of instruments.
+These instrument range from the tried and true to the most recent scientific innovations.
+Each instrument is fabricated using state-of-the-art technology.
 AEI is constantly expanding its manufacturing horizons to meet your expectations.

 Sterilization cannot be a substitute for cleaning!
 An instrument exposed to high temperatures before being properly cleaned and rinsed, can cause the initiation of permanent stains onto the instrument surface.

 Stubborn impurities and debris should be removed with a soft brush (never with steel wool, drill brushes or abrasive items).
 The instrument should be rinsed in distilled water (not tap water).
 Some dental surgeries incorporate ultrasonic units or thermo-disinfectors within their cleaning systems, where extreme care is also required to ensure that the cleaning agents and chemicals being used do not damage the instrument subsurface.
 These methods clean but do not sterilize!

 AEI recommends that instruments be disinfected using solutions which are phenol-free.
 Instruments should be cleaned in a non-corrosive, neutral cleaning agent with minimal foaming.